tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/delete.md

     -a, --all                 Delete all matching Formations even when FORMATION is ambiguous -A, --api-key <STRING>    The API key associated with your account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] --force               Delete this Formation even if there are configurations In Flight (active), which will effectively stop all instances of this Formation
+        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] -f, --force               Delete this Formation even if there are configurations In Flight (active), which will effectively stop all instances of this Formation
     -h, --help                Print help information
         --local               Delete local Formations (this is set by the default, use --no-local to skip) --no-color            Do not color output (alias for --color=never) --no-local            DO NOT delete local Formations
-        --no-remote           DO NOT delete remote Formations (this is set by the default, use --remote to remove them) -q, --quiet               Suppress output at a specific level and below --remote              Delete remote Formations (this is set by default, use --no-remote to skip) -S, --stateless           Ignore local state files, do not read from or write to them -v, --verbose             Display more verbose output
+        --no-remote           DO NOT delete remote Formations (this is set by the default, use --remote to remove them) -q, --quiet               Suppress output at a specific level and below -r, --recursive           Recursively delete all local objects associated with this Formation --remote              Delete remote Formations (this is set by default, use --no-remote to skip) -S, --stateless           Ignore local state files, do not read from or write to them -v, --verbose             Display more verbose output